 With climate change and increased anthropologic activities on the rise, coastline environments and communities will face higher threats.
 Researchers are considering many forms of "green infrastructure" to protect against storm surge, including coral reefs, seagrasses, and mangrove trees.
-Mangroves are able to dissipate wave energy because of their complex prop root system.
+Mangroves dissipate wave energy because of their complex prop root system, which enhances turbulent intensity.
 Under the direction of Dr. Heidi Nepf, I conducted experiments to determine the drag coefficient of mangrove trees.
 The drag coefficient is important to calibrate numerical models that can be used to plan future mangrove reforestation projects.

-My senior design group worked in partnership with the Pittsburgh Office of the American Rivers organization to perform the design work necessary for the permitting process to remove the Franklin-Glass Dam in Renfrew, PA.
+My senior design group worked in partnership with Lisa Hollingsworth-Segedy from the Pittsburgh Office of the American Rivers organization to perform the design work necessary for the permitting process to remove the Franklin-Glass Dam in Renfrew, PA.
 This dam, located on Connoquenessing Creek just downstream of the junction with Thorn Creek, is being removed to restore the river to free-flow conditions, allowing for improved fish passage and sediment transport.
 This project was incredibly multi-disciplinary, requiring work in hydraulics, ecology, environmental engineering, and construction management.
 My team worked with scientists and engineers from the PA Fish & Boat Commission and the PA Department of Environmental Protection to satisfy permitting requirements.

 garciaap (at) mit.edu | Massachusetts Institute of Technology, 77 Massachusetts Ave, Cambridge, MA 02139